elixir-europe/rdmkit/pages/your_tasks/data_management_plan.md

 * Choose one of the following online DMP tools (ordered alphabetically).
   * {% tool "argos" %}: the joint effort of OpenAIRE and EUDAT to deliver an open platform for Data Management Planning.
-  * {% tool "data-stewardship-wizard" %}: publicly available open-source tool to collaboratively compose data management plans through smart and customisable questionnaires with FAIRness evaluation. submission.
-Each Swiss High School can develop a specific template/canvas.
+  * {% tool "data-stewardship-wizard" %}: publicly available open-source tool to collaboratively compose data management plans through smart and customisable questionnaires with FAIRness evaluation.
   * {% tool "damap" %}: tool for machine actionable Data Management Plans.
   * {% tool "dmp-canvas-generator" %}: this tool, mainly for researchers in Switzerland, is based on a questionnaire following the structure of the SNSF (Swiss National Science Foundation) instructions for DMP submission.
 Each Swiss High School can develop a specific template/canvas.
   * {% tool "dmponline" %}: tool widely used in Europe and many universities or institutes provide a DMPonline instance to researchers.